tu2-atmanand/Task-Board/README.md

 ---

-# How to Contribute
+## How to Contribute

 You can contribute to this project by :

-**1. Requesting a new feature or suggesting a change :** [How to create a new request]().
+**1. Requesting a new feature or suggesting a change :** [How to create a new request](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToCreateRequest.html).

-**2. Improving the old translated languages or add a new language :** [How to Contribute for Language Translation]().
+**2. Improving the old translated languages or add a new language :** [How to Contribute for Language Translation](https://tu2-atmanand.github.io/task-board-docs/Advanced/Contribution_For_Languages.html).

-**3. Contribute to the Development of the plugin Code :** : [How to join the plugin developme]().
+**3. Contribute to the Development of the plugin Code :** : [How to join the plugin developme](https://tu2-atmanand.github.io/task-board-docs/Advanced/HowToJoinDevelopment.html).

 ---

 ## Motivation for the Project

-From the start, I always used the [Kanban Plugin]() to manage my tasks.
+I always used the [Kanban Plugin](https://github.com/mgmeyers/obsidian-kanban) to manage my tasks.
 And it use to work nice for me with all the amazing features.
-But as soon as I came across the [CardBoard Plugin]() eveything changed.
+But as soon as I came across the CardBoard Plugin eveything changed.
 The idea of adding tasks anywhere in your vault and managing them from a single board amazed me.
 While using kanban plugin the issue was, i wasnt able to add tasks directly to any markdown file, i was required to use the Kanabn Board only to add/edit my tasks, and it use to keep all this tasks in a single markdown file.
 I immediately switched to the CardBoard plugin after I came across it.
 But after using it for few days, i realized there are few important features this plugin is lacking and hence I went to first contribute to the main project, but I wasnt familiar with the elm files, hence decided to start my own plugin.

-While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project KanBan board]().
+While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project KanBan board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-board-layout).
 I hope I am able to give the best of all this three plugins into one, and will be improving this further.

-> Note for me :  Dont make this readme so big, so the user will keep scrolling also difficult to load.
-Only put basic things to get user going, rest everything put in docs/ folder.
+## Pricing

+A great effort of work was put into this idea to make it happen.
+I created the plugin for personal use, but I believe it will surely help other to make their work easier in managing tasks and handling project.
+If you have got benefitted with this plugin, consider donating for further improvement of this idea.

+## License

+Task Board is licensed under GNU GPL V2.
+Refer to [LICENSE](https://github.com/tu2-atmanand/Task-Board/blob/main/LICENSE) for more information.